cruisemaniac/cruisemaniac.com_website/content/posts/dockerizing-your-rails-app-the-right-way.md

 ---
-authors = ["Ashwin M"]
+authors: ["Ashwin M"]
-date = 2020-06-28T17:30:00Z
+date: 2020-06-28T17:30:00Z
-description = "Getting on the Docker bandwagon is no longer an option - Its the way to go.
-How do you do it right for your Ruby on Rails app " hero = "" images = ["/images/1__uq2o1kma6dbi3_nnobvoa.png"] share = true tags = ["rails", "docker", "containerisation", "cloud"] timeToRead = 0 title = "Dockerizing your rails app - Only the gotchas!"
+description: "Getting on the Docker bandwagon is no longer an option - Its the way to go.
+How do you do it right for your Ruby on Rails app "
+hero: ""
+thumbnail: "/images/blog/rubyonrails.jpg"
+share: true
+trending: true
+tags: ["rails", "docker", "containerisation", "cloud"]

+title: "Dockerizing your rails app - Only the gotchas!"

 ---
 Containerisation is all the rage these days with every cloud provider offering some way or the other to deploy and manage containers.
 Running your Ruby on Rails application on a containerised platform will let you not only save, it also lets you get your changes faster to your end users.
 Are you doing it right or missing the obvious??? <!--more-->